flutter/website/src/resources/inside-flutter.md

 shapes are represented by the ShapeBorder interface, and there exists a variety of shapes, including BeveledRectangleBorder, BoxBorder, CircleBorder, RoundedRectangleBorder, and StadiumBorder.
-A single "lerp" function cannot have a priori knowledge of all the possible types, and therefore the interface instead defines "lerpFrom" and "lerpTo" methods, which the static "lerp" method defers to.
-When told to interpolate from a shape A to a shape B, first B is asked if it can "lerpFrom" A, then, if it cannot, A is instead asked if it can "lerpTo" B. (If neither is possible, then the function returns A from values of t less than 0.5, and returns B otherwise.)
+A single `lerp` function cannot have a priori knowledge of all the possible types, and therefore the interface instead defines `lerpFrom` and `lerpTo` methods, which the static `lerp` method defers to.
+When told to interpolate from a shape A to a shape B, first B is asked if it can `lerpFrom` A, then, if it cannot, A is instead asked if it can `lerpTo` B. (If neither is possible, then the function returns A from values of t less than 0.5, and returns B otherwise.)